As Summer quickly approaches you can expect more and more people to get outside and enjoy the beautiful lakes and rivers that Wisconsin has to offer.

 - Your first offense will result in a fine of up to $300.

-- Any second offense that occurs within 5 years of the first offense will result in a fine of up to $1000 and the possibility of jail time.
+- Any second offense that occurs within 5 years of the first offense will result in a fine of up to $1000 and the possibility of jail time of no less than 5 days, and up to 6 months.

 - While a boating OWI will not affect your boating privileges, you may be ordered by the courts to take a boating safety course and be required to present a certificate of satisfactory completion.